Skip to main content

 Dear Martin’s Point Patient,

 Along with flowers, warm breezes, and the promise of backyard barbeques, spring and summer also signal the arrival/resurgence of ticks and mosquitoes.
-While most bugs are just a nuisance, these can carry diseases—including Lyme and West Nile virus— which can be serious for humans.
-Find more information about protecting yourself from diseases transmitted by ticks and mosquitoes on our on our website and on the Centers for Disease Control and Prevention website.
+While most bugs are just a nuisance, these can carry diseases—including Lyme and West Nile virus—which can be serious for humans.
+Find more information about protecting yourself from diseases transmitted by ticks and mosquitoes on our website and on the Centers for Disease Control and Prevention website.

 The MMR Vaccine Is Safe and Effective for Children and Adults

 There have been 11 reported measles outbreaks in the US in 2025 to date, compared to a total of 16 outbreaks in all of 2024, with reported cases in adults as well as children.
 Currently, no measles cases have been reported in Maine or New Hampshire.
-Both states have a high percentage of the population having received the measles, mumps, and rubella (MMR) vaccination which offers strong protection during outbreaks.
+Both states have a high percentage of the population having received the MMR vaccine, which offers strong protection during outbreaks.

 • The measles vaccine is safe.
 The MMR vaccine provides the most effective protection against measles, mumps and rubella.
 MMR vaccines usually protect people for life against measles and rubella; but immunity against mumps may decrease over time.